s4mjx/My-Learning-Roadmap/CompTIA-A+/Cable-Types/USB-Connector-Types.md

 # USB Connector Types

+🧠 My Mental Notes – USB Connector Types (OBJ 3.2) Overview

-USB (Universal Serial Bus) connectors are standardized interfaces used to connect devices such as keyboards, printers, external drives, and smartphones to computers.
-Undertanding connector types is essential for hardware compatibility, data transfer speeds, and power delivery in IT environments.
+USB (Universal Serial Bus) connectors are the physical interfaces that link devices like keyboards, printers, and phones to a computer.

-USB connectors are the physical ends of USB cables.
-Different shapes and sizes exist because devices have different power and data requirements.

-- USB Type A: Flat, rectangular, one-directional; mostly used on computers for connecting peripherals.
-- USB Type B: Square or trapezoid-shaped; commonly found on devices like printers and older smartphones.
-- USB Type C: Small, oval, reversible; supports faster data and power for modern devices.
+Different shapes = different purposes, speeds, and power capabilities.

+---
+🔹 Type A — The Classic One

+Flat, rectangular, one-directional (must plug in a specific way).

+Found mostly on desktops and laptops.

+Supports USB 1.0 → 2.0 → 3.0 and newer.

+Still the most common port I see everywhere.

+Used for: flash drives, keyboards, mice.

+🧩 Mental anchor: “A = Always on the computer side.”